 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Sure there are plenty of physical signs of burnout, but many clues come from your emotional state.
+Sure, there are plenty of physical signs of burnout, but many clues also come from your emotional state.
 One of the biggest roles in preventing burnout is being insightful and honest about how you’re feeling.

 Signs of burnout can include:

-- Withdraw from things that used to be fun and
+- Withdrawal from things that used to be fun and meaningful.

 - Constantly feeling anxious.